 Shared presets are made available to all other users with access to the crop and download feature.

-If you choose the Lock settings option when sharing a preset, anyone who uses the preset can only change the crop frame and rotation, but may not change the selected processing profile and pixel size or aspect.
+If you choose the Lock settings option when sharing a preset, anyone who uses the preset can change the crop frame and rotation, but they cannot change the selected processing profile or pixel size and aspect.

 When the settings aren't locked, the user can override the choice of processing profile and pixel/aspect ratio.